faudio/faudio/doc/Implementation notes.md

 ## Including and linking

-Linking C++ based libraries is badly supported on most operating system: instead we use the "header-only" approach.
-The C++ library is header only.
-The C library is contains precisely the C++ library headers and the C wrapper code.
+Linking C++ based libraries is badly supported on most operating system: instead we use the header only approach.
+The C++ library is header only, while the C library is contains precisely the C++ library headers and some C wrapper code.

 Building a C++ application based on the library amounts to including the right headers, add application-specific code, and defining a suitable main function.
 Building a C application amounts to including the C headers, adding application-specific code and a main function, and linking (statically or dynamically) with the C library.